primaryobjects/strips/strips/Readme.md

 ###### load(domainPath, problemPath, callback)

 Loads a domain and problem PDDL file and returns a domain and problem object in the callback.

+###### solve(domain, problem, isDepthFirstSearch = true, maxSolutions = 1)

+Searches for a solution to the given problem by using depth-first-search or breadth-first-search.
+The default setting uses depth-first-search and returns the first solution found.
+To return more solutions, set maxSolutions to a higher value.
+Note, you can write your own solution algorithm by using the methods below.

 ###### getChildStates(domain, state)